 - Arab Bank for Economic Development in Africa (BADEA)

 - African Union (AU) - Convention on Preventing and Combating Corruption

 - OPEC Fund for International Development (OFID)

-- United Nations (UN), World Bank (WB), International Monetary Fund (IMF), FAO, World Health Organization, World Trade Organization (WTO), International Organization Francophonie
+- United Nations (UN), World Bank (WB), International Monetary Fund (IMF), FAO, World Health Organisation, World Trade Organisation (WTO), International Organisation Francophonie